 Depending on where you are in the country and what club you’re a member of, the distance and difficulty of these rides will vary drastically.
 Some cycling clubs offer choices on route lengths, for example a 30 mile and a 50 mile option.
 They're not particularly rather long distance rides like an audax, but usually between 30 and 100 miles is a good benchmark for a reliability trial.
 This opens them up to more riders, especially if you’re new to riding in a group or don’t know how far you can manage just yet.

 A reliability trial is also typically on a weekend, so can take the place of your long ride.
 Of course, long rides in winter should be done at a lower intensity than shorter rides, but it’s easy to get sucked into the momentum of the group - if you’re bothered about your time then sure, go for it.
 But otherwise, just try and hold back a bit and focus on your own long term training goals ahead of the racing season rather than burying yourself with other competitive cyclists trying to beat a set average speed, for example.

 Reliability rides are often run throughout January and into early spring, so there will be plenty of opportunities for you to ride them.
 If you’re not sure where to find any, try your local club’s Facebook page or website and they should be able to provide you with a list of what’s on.

 If you use Spoked, it’s easy to incorporate these types of rides into your training, either as a free ride or as a planned session (depending on your goals).
 And if you’re not using Spoked, why not give it a go?
-It’s free for 14 days with no card information required.
-Download the app from the App Store or on Google Play to give it a try.
+It’s free to download and use with no card information required.
+Each new user will also get a free 30-day trial of our Pro plan if they wish to try it out.
+Download the app from the App Store or on Google Play to give it a whirl.